billmclean/Julia_Lessons/markdown/lesson02.md

 ## Modules and Names

 Julia has a large standard library organised into *modules*.
-For example, suppose that we would like to know the day of the week for 19 June, 1956.
+For example, what day of the week was 19 June, 1956?
 The standard library includes a `Dates` module that provides functions useful for any computations involving dates and times.
 Before we can use these functions, we first need to tell Julia to make them available by typing the command
 ```
 using Dates
 ```